 Are you thinking about moving, but you have a lien on your house and you’re not sure what to do?
 Well, we have good news: a house can in fact be sold “as is” when there is a lien or judgement against the property or seller.
 We’ve walked thousands of homeowners through this whole process, from educating them on what a lien on a house is, to the end goal of selling a property with liens, so we know from experience.
 Every title problem is solvable – all you need is a little imagination and a lot of practice.
 Even if the debt actually exceeds the property value you can still sell a house with a lien on it.

 First, start with an expert who can contact the lien holder to negotiate for a partial or full release of the lien.
 Judgements from creditors are rarely set in stone: smart lien holders will always take something rather than nothing – you just need to make sure you know your rights and that you don’t give creditors more information than they need.

 You don’t even have to pay these settlements before closing!
 Liens against houses can be paid in multiple ways.
 Traditionally, a seller will pay these debts at closing where the debts can be deducted from the proceeds of the sale.
 This means that you likely won’t have to pay any upfront costs; if you find the right title experts you can even negotiate with your creditors to secure a full or partial release of the lien, even when settling the liens for pennies on the dollar.

-If you’ve decided that you’re ready to sell quickly this should be your game plan in order to sell a house with a lien on it:
+If you’ve decided you’re ready to sell quickly, this should be your game plan to sell a house with a lien on it:

 Determine what types of liens and judgments are against you or the property you need to sell.
 The procedure for each lien is different, and some types of liens aren’t up for negotiation, but many can be settled for little or no money at all.